MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/product-requirements.md

 ### <a name="other-supported-browsers"></a>Other supported browsers

 **Internet Explorer:** [!INCLUDE[d365fin](includes/d365fin_md.md)] is designed to work with Internet Explorer 11 (build 11.0.9600.17239) for Windows 10 (32-bit and 64-bit versions).
 We recommend that you upgrade to the latest version of Internet Explorer supported for your version of Windows.
+You can also run the new Edge and still access websites that require Internet Explorer.
+For more information, see [Microsoft Edge documentation](/deployedge/edge-ie-mode).

 ## <a name="mobile-devices"></a>Mobile devices
 **Windows:** [!INCLUDE[d365fin](includes/d365fin_md.md)] for Windows can be installed on devices with at least 1GB of RAM and Windows 10 Home, Pro, Enterprise, or Education (32-bit and 64-bit editions).
 **iOS:** [!INCLUDE[d365fin](includes/d365fin_md.md)] for iPad and iPhone requires iOS 10.0 or later.
 **Android:** [!INCLUDE[d365fin](includes/d365fin_md.md)] for Android tablet and Android phone can be installed on devices with at least 1GB of RAM and Android 6.0 or higher.
-**Device size:** [!INCLUDE[d365fin](includes/d365fin_md.md)] is supported on smartphones with a minimum screen size of 4” and tablets with a minimum screen size of 7”.
+**Device size:** [!INCLUDE[d365fin](includes/d365fin_md.md)] is supported on smartphones with a minimum screen size of 4" and tablets with a minimum screen size of 7".

 ## <a name="outlook"></a>Outlook
 **Outlook applications:** To use [!INCLUDE[d365fin](includes/d365fin_md.md)] online as your business inbox in Outlook, you will need Outlook 2016 or later, Outlook in a browser, Outlook for iPhone, Outlook for iPad, or Outlook for Android.
 Your organisation must also use Office 365.
 You cannot use [!INCLUDE [prodshort](includes/prodshort.md)] online as your business inbox in Outlook if your organisation uses Exchange Server on-premises.